 Making a decision about the capital works fund

 If buildings in a 2-lot scheme are physically detached with no shared buildings on the common property, then the owners can elect to not have a capital works fund as long as there is a unanimous decision for this choice.
 If the scheme does have a capital works fund, then it still needs to have a compulsory 10-year Capital Works Fund Plan as with other scheme sizes.

 Larger schemes are required to have financial audits carried out, but 2-lot strata schemes are not required to have audits carried out unless the annual budget exceeds $250,000.
 Owners can still choose to have their financial statements and accounts audited if they wish to.

 Seamless Transition, Exceptional Service – Switch Your Strata Manager!

 What is a large strata scheme, and does it have different rules?

 Just as there are specific rules for 2-lot strata schemes, there are also some different provisions for large strata schemes in NSW with 100 lots or more.
 Professional strata management can be invaluable to manage the complexities of large strata schemes and indeed those of any size, saving you time and headaches when it comes to strata affairs.

-amesons Strata Management can help you navigate important legal and financial matters, manage meetings and maintain compliance, as well as other strata services.
+Jamesons Strata Management can help you navigate important legal and financial matters, manage meetings and maintain compliance, as well as other strata management services.
 It’s also very easy to change to new strata management if you’re feeling undervalued by your current strata manager.